The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Virial Equilibrium

 Removing $v_z^2$ from $\mathcal{T}$ and $\mathcal{T}_s$ reduces $\alpha_{\rm vir}$ by $\sim 30\%$, such that $\alpha_{\rm vir}\sim 0.6$ near $r_{\rm shock}$.
-This is consistent with approximate equipartition between the three dimensions of kinetic energy.
+This is consistent with the approximate configuration between the three dimensions of kinetic energy.
 Our inclusion of $v_z^2$ in the calculation is thus justified because if small-scale motion along this dimension were restricted, the same kinetic energy would likely be split between the remaining two dimensions.
 On the other hand, including the axial surface terms in $\mathcal{T}_s$ results in $\alpha_{\rm vir}<0$ at all radii.
 The exact numerical value of $\alpha_{\rm vir}$, in this case, is of little consequence, but suffice to say that the system is clearly not virialized or even bound along its axis, as expected.
-Finally, regarding our velocity cut, excluding gas with $|v_r|>2v_{\rm vir}$ has no affect on our results showing that the exclusion is dominated by very rapidly flowing gas.
+Finally, regarding our velocity cut, excluding the gas with $|v_r|>2v_{\rm vir}$ does not affect our results, showing that the exclusion is dominated by a very rapidly flowing gas.
 Changing our threshold in $v_r$ to only exclude inflowing gas with $v_r<-v_{\rm vir}$ while including rapidly outflowing gas retains $\alpha_{\rm vir}\sim 1$ in the \textbf{T} and outer \textbf{V} zones, showing that our estimation of a virial radius at $r_{\rm vir}\sim r_{\rm shock}$ is robust.
-At smaller radii, where the system is far from equilibrium anyway based on \fig{virial parameter}, $\alpha_{\rm vir}$ becomes negative due to a much larger surface kinetic term.
-Including rapidly inflowing gas as well results in negative $\alpha_{\rm vir}$ everywhere, consistent with our interpretation that gas currently inflowing towards the filament along the sheet is not yet in equilibrium.
+At smaller radii, where the system is still far from equilibrium based on \fig{virial parameter}, $\alpha_{\rm vir}$ becomes negative due to a much larger surface kinetic term.
+Including a rapidly flowing gas also results in negative $\alpha_{\rm vir}$ everywhere, consistent with our interpretation that the gas currently inflowing towards the filament along the sheet is not yet in equilibrium.